kishanpatel789/kp_data_dev_site/content/posts/007_AccioDatabase.md

 ## Part 2: Loading the Database (Wingardium Leviosa)
 Now that we have our data in CSV format, we can load it into a database.
 Our second script `seed_db.py` uses SQLAlchemy to initialize a SQLite database.
-The script then parses the CSV files and inserts records into the database.
+The script then reads the CSV files and inserts records into the database.

 The file `models.py` defines our tables as SQLAlchemy models, which describe our columns and foreign key relationships.
 Here's an example of the `Book` model: